xlfishbone/backbone.waiter/README.md

 # backbone.waiter
-tiny library (**1KB gziped**) to add backbone structure and a marionette feel to your server side views.
+tiny library (**3KB gziped**) to add backbone structure and a marionette feel to your server side views.

 ## Purpose
 I really like the structure backbone gives and the marionette give the JS code for your views.
-This library is to help give that structure to views that are rendered server side. via .NET, PHP, or whatever server language you are using.
+This library is to help give that structure to views that are rendered server side. via .NET, PHP, Python or whatever server language you are using.

 ## Inspiration
-Most of the base code was borrowed from [backbone.marionette](https://github.com/marionettejs/backbone.marionette) v2.4.
+Pretty much all of the base code was borrowed from [Backbone](http://backbonejs.org/) v1.3.4 and [backbone.marionette](https://github.com/marionettejs/backbone.marionette) v2.4.
-The only reason this exist and not just use all of Marionette is for a special use case.
+The only reason this exist and not just use all of Backbone and Marionette is for a special use case.
-Where I wanted the JS code to be as small as possible and I didn't need all the other goodness Mn provides.
+Where I wanted the JS code to be as small as possible and I didn't need all the other goodness that Backbone and Marionette provide.

 So I just cherry picked the smallest amount of code I could to get what I wanted.
 A single base view with the ui hash.